fifikobayashi/YieldFlashDemo/README.md

 I recently tried out [Alberto Cuesta Canada](https://twitter.com/acuestacanada)'s Flash Mint powered Flash Loan offering from the Yield Protocol, so here's a template contract you can play customise.

+This flash loan basically flash mints fyDAI and then swaps it into DAI for your contract's use via YieldSpace pools.

 Some key attributes I've noticed include:
 - the use of ERC-3156 wrappers to provide a standardized fyDai and Dai flash lending interfaces to fyDai and Pool contracts.
 - the YieldDaiBorrower contract which you inherit from, flash mints fyDAI and then uses it to borrow Dai from YieldSpace pools, which is like a normal AMM but the invariant takes a time to maturity parameter.